Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/01-Request-Response.md

 **HINT**: Use a for loop to add up lots of small strings into one large string!

 Try out your route in the browser!
 What happens when you use a very large number (e.g. `1000000`)?

-### Reverse a String

-Write a route, `reverse`, that takes in a string and outputs the string backwards, i.e. with the characters in reverse order:

-- If I go to the URL `/reverse/hello`, I should see the result: `elloh`

-**HINT**: Use a for loop to loop over each character in the string, starting at the end; add each one to a result string as you go.

-### Strange Caps

-Write a route `strangecaps` that will output a given word in "strange caps", that is, alternating lowercase and uppercase letters:

-- If I go to the URL `/strangecaps/hello`, I should see the result: `hElLo`
-- If I go to the URL `/strangecaps/goodbye`, I should see the result: `gOoDbYe`

-**HINT 1**: You can use a for loop to iterate over each character in a string, just like you would with a list.

-**HINT 2**: You can use the string methods [upper()](https://www.w3schools.com/python/ref_string_upper.asp) and [lower()](https://www.w3schools.com/python/ref_string_lower.asp) to transform a given string into all uppercase or lowercase letters.
-You'll want to call these methods on just one letter at a time.

 ### Dice Game